vjscc/modal/README.md

 }
 ```

 Properties start with `$` means it is a HTML element and you could operate it directly.
-In version 2.0.0, We expose all of options on instance but they are useless and unreactive after initialization, thus, they were removed.
+In version 2.0.0, We had exposed all of options on instance but they were useless and unreactive after initialization, thus, they were removed.

 - We use `header` instead of `title` because we are considering changing the DOM structure of top part in modal: